 G 6.
 Specify how to make a conformance claims.

 G 9.
 Clarify the relation between deprecated features and conformance.

 G 11.
 Publish an Implementation Conformance Statement proforma.

 G 12.
 Use granular grammars to author the specification.

 An appendix to this document [SPEC-CHECKLIST] presents all checkpoints in a tabular form, for convenient reference.

 The quality of the specification has direct impact on the quality of implementations.
-Quality encompasses utility which refers to the usefulness of the specification to the intended users and objectivity which focuses on the whether the specification is presented in an accurate, clear, complete, and unbiased manner.
+Quality encompasses utility which refers to the usefulness of the specification to the intended users and objectivity which focuses on the whether the specification is presented in an accurate, clear, complete, and unbaised manner.

 This document defines a common framework for specifying conformance requirements and definitions, and for representing the structure of the document as schemata, both of which facilitate the generation of test materials.
 The primary goal is to assist W3C Working Groups (WGs) by providing guidelines and verifiable checkpoints for writing clearer, more implementable, and better testable specifications (technical reports).
 Good specifications lead to better implementations and foster the development of conformance test suites and tools.
 Conforming implementations lead to interoperability.